Chart Color Schemes

 Population

-By analysing ABS population updates and new addresses validated by AreaSearch, as of Nov 2025, Epping's estimated population is around 36,040.
-This reflects a growth of 2,551 people since the 2021 Census, which reported a population of 33,489.
-The change was inferred from AreaSearch's estimate of 34,878 residents following examination of ABS' latest ERP data release (June 2024) and an additional 864 validated new addresses since the Census date.
-This results in a density ratio of 1,021 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Epping's growth rate of 7.6% since census is within 1.3 percentage points of the national average (8.9%).
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population of the Epping (Vic.) statistical area (Lv2) is around 35,617.
+This reflects an increase of 2,128 people since the 2021 Census, which reported a population of 33,489.
+The change was inferred from the resident population of 35,056 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 864 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,009 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration contributing approximately 73.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period, placing the suburb in the top 10 percent of Australian statistical areas.
-By 2041, Epping's population is expected to increase by 18,264 persons based on aggregated SA2-level projections, reflecting a total increase of 47.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth is predicted over the period with the area expected to increase by 18,264 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 49.0% in total over the 17 years.

 Frequently Asked Questions - Population